Glycaa/CrafTuX/README.md

 [ADD] Got a reliable overpainting method working
 [ADD] Camera is reliable, and now works without Quaternions [ADD] You can walk in two directions (ex.
-FORWARD-LEFT) [FIX] You can't fall into blocks anymore
+FORWARD-LEFT) [ADD] You can't fall into blocks anymore
 [FIX] Simplified world generator a lot
 [FIX] Code and debug warnings cleanup
 ```